frontpage.

 In lieu of any other anchor, people will inevitably seek the power to enforce their laws.
 That is a civil war,

-Creating this thin but clear line between where illegal use of violence is upheld and inviting legal use of violence is perilously close to instigating such a civil war.
+They are creating this thin but clear line between where illegal use of violence is upheld and inviting legal use of violence to stop it from happening.
+That is perilously close to instigating such a civil war.

 And I am not certain that it is unintentional.